amikunov/hamiltonian-least-squares/README.md

 with the initial condition: **x(0) = b**.

-We can also discretize it (e.g. with 1 second time step) to obtain (think an Euler like forward approximation):
+We can also discretize it (e.g. with a 1-second time step) to obtain (think an Euler like forward approximation with total steps = time interval / step):

 **x(k+1) = x(k) + u(k)**, where **u(k)= u(k+1) = const.**